 How Identity Thieves Use Your Mail to Profit

-When a high-level criminal hacker is cracking databases and stealing millions of records each year, there is someone else who is on the streets using a low-tech version of stealing identities.
-These thieves live near you, they are in your neighborhood, and they steal your mail in hopes that they can obtain information that can be used to steal your identity.
+When a high-level criminal hacker is cracking databases and stealing millions of electronic records each year, someone else is on the streets using a low-tech version of stealing identities.

-There are several types of mail that identity thieves look for:
+These are types of postal mail identity thieves look for:

 - Bank statements